hlynch/Biometry2022/Week-11-lecture.Rmd

 So, our null and alternative hypothesis are:

-$H_0$: The groups come from the same population
+$H_0$: The groups have the same mean value

-$H_A$: At least one of the groups comes from a different population
+$H_A$: At least one of the groups comes from a population with a different mean

+Note that often the null and alternative hypotheses of ANOVA are stated in terms of groups coming from the same or different populations.
+However, I have carefully worded the null and alternative hypotheses so as to emphasize that ANOVA is a test of means.
+Because ANOVA assumes that the distributions within each group are Gaussian and have the same variance, if they have the same mean, they must come from the same population (remember: the Gaussian has only two parameters, mean and variance).
+However, if your data do not exactly meet the assumptions, ANOVA may not flag the groups as coming from different populations if the means are the same.
+In other words, groups that have the same mean but different variances (a violation of the ANOVA assumptions) may not yield a statistically significant result.

 An ANOVA with one categorical predictor with two levels is identical to a two sample *t*-test.